syncfusion-content/winui-docs/winui/Cartesian-Charts/Axis/Header.md

 ---
 layout: post
 title: Header for axis in WinUI Cartesian Chart control | Syncfusion
-description: This section explains about chart axis header, header style, header template and customization header apperance of chart axis in WPF chart.
+description: This section explains about chart axis header, header style, header template and its customization in WinUI Cartesian chart.
 platform: WinUI
 control: SfCartesianChart
 documentation: ug
 ---

-# Header in Chart Axis WPF Chart
+# Chart Axis Header in WinUI Cartesian Chart

 ## Header

+The [Header]() property is used to set the title for the chart axis.
+It accepts any `UIElement` as content of axis title.

-In chart axis you can define any object as header using [Header]() property.
-The following code example demonstrates the defining header in primary and secondary axis.
+The following code example demonstrates how to define header in both primary and secondary axis.

 {% tabs %}